DimaSheiko/apep-docs/docs/framework/conditions/player.md

 PLAYER:LastcastSucceed("Battle Cry")
 ```

-***
+---

 > ## prev.gcd
-  *`prev.gcd || lastcast.gcd`*
+>
+> _`prev.gcd || lastcast.gcd`_

 -   These conditions check if the provided spell at a given index matches the last spell cast by the player.
     The index parameter allows checking previous casts within a stored spell history.

 #### Parameters

 -   `SPELL_INDEX`: A combination of spell identifier or name and an index (optional) to specify a previous cast.

 #### Returns `BOOL`

 -   `true` if the provided spell at the specified index matches the last spell cast by the player, otherwise `false`.

-#### *Examples:*
+#### _Examples:_

 ```lua
 -- DSL Mode
 {ACTION, "prev(Regrowth, 2).gcd"},